5 Ridiculous Holiday Movies You Won’t Believe Actually Exist

 What’s the story?: It revolves around a creepy dude who’s not above murdering people who come between himself and things that he wants.
 In this case, he wants Raven — a B-movie actress whom he has, lets just say, an unhealthy obsession with.
 Essentially he stalks her and kills anyone he feels is getting too close to her.

 So what makes this a holiday movie?
 Well, our naughty neighbour dresses as Santa to murder people with a “claw.”
 Because, as we all know, serial killers tend to dress in bright, easily identifiable costumes and kill their victims with the most pointless, time-consuming weapon possible.
-That’s how Jack the Ripper evaded capture, right?
 Also, for some reason the titular claw isn’t featured in the artwork for the movie above.

-Who’s in it?: Canadian actress Debbie Rochon, who you may remember from such films as Play-mate of the Apes, Corpses Are Forever, Demon Divas and the Lanes of Damnation, and Killer Rack, about a woman whose surgically-enhanced breasts go on a killing spree (don’t ask).
+Who’s in it?: Canadian actress Debbie Rochon, who you may remember from such films as Play-mate of the Apes, Corpses Are Forever, Demon Divas and the Lanes of Damnation, and Killer Rack, about a woman whose surgically-enhanced breasts go on a killing spree.
+Really.

-Naughty or Nice?: He dresses as Santa, and kills people with a claw.
-Enough said.
+Naughty or Nice?: He dresses as Santa and kills people with a claw.
+So not nice.

-BONUS: There’s actually another holiday movie called Santa Claws, from 2014, that’s a family film about Santa being allergic to cats left out for him by a child.
-Seriously, who leaves a basket of cats out for Santa?
-Ever heard of milk and cookies kid?
-Anyway, this goofball kid leaves out a basket of cats, which gives Santa an allergy attack that’s so bad he can’t continue going around leaving presents for all the little boys and girls.
+BONUS: There’s actually another holiday movie called Santa Claws, from 2014, that’s a family film about Santa being allergic to cats that a child — who clearly never heard of milk and cookies — leaves out for him.
+Anyway, Santa has an allergy attack that’s so bad he can’t continue delivering presents.
 So who do you think takes over Santa’s duties that night?
 The kid, right?
 Wrong.
 The cats.
-Yes – the cats.
-And we aren’t talking cats like in the stage musical Cats, where they’re big like people but act like cats.
-We’re talking actual, honest, purring, scratching, lifting their legs to lick themselves cats.
+Yes — the cats.
+And we aren’t talking anthropomorphic cats like in the musical Cats.
+We’re talking actual cats.
 In the sleigh.
 Flying around the world delivering presents.
-With a 28 per cent rating on Rotten Tomatoes, it looks like this feline film landed in the litter box.
+With a 20 per cent rating on Rotten Tomatoes, it looks like this feline film landed in the litter box.

 Santa’s Slay (2005)